 - 41. Agrees that all system users (OSHANet and other OSHA applications) must adhere to Federal, Department of Labor (DOL), and OSHA computer security and inventory of Federal Government assets issued (i.e., tokens) policies and procedures. - 42.
-Agrees that all OSHA system users will complete the DOL Information System Security Awareness (ISSA) Training and any other federally mandated or DOL-required computer security training to be specified, within the time frame prescribed by the Directorate of Administrative Programs. - 43.
+Agrees that all OSHA system users will complete the DOL Information System Security Awareness (ISSA) Training and any other federally mandated or DOLrequired computer security training to be specified, within the time frame prescribed by the Directorate of Administrative Programs. - 43.
 Agrees that all users of the OSHANet and other OSHA applications will adhere to the Rules of Behavior, which can be found at Appendix P. - 44.
 Agrees to all agency requirements for use of Extranet accounts, including assignment of an approving official in each state for all new accounts, review by the approving officials to ensure the validity of all accounts every 6 months, and requirements for passwords for individual accounts. - 45.
 Understands that all desktops, laptops and servers connected to the OSHANet are subject to an annual software audit to ensure compliance with Executive Order 13103, "Computer Software Piracy," the U.S. Copyright Act, Title 17 U.S.C., Department of Labor software management and acceptable use policy, and vendor software license agreements.
 If an audit is run, all supporting documentation and required corrections must be provided to close all audit findings within the specified time frame. - 46.
 Understands that no Section 21(d) or matching state funds may be expended for the purchase of internal peripherals or other modifications, except replacement parts, in conjunction with the NCR equipment, without prior approval from the Directorate of Administrative Programs.
 States must maintain an appropriate maintenance and repair contract for their NCR equipment, until OIS is fully implemented. - 47.
+Understands that no legal liability on the part of OSHA arises until the appropriation is made available within OSHA to fund the obligation.
+Will not begin grant activities under the FY 2016 grant until appropriations availability is indicated in the award notification letter. - 48.
 Will not expend any 21(d) or matching state funds from this agreement to fund activities or provide services to farms with ten or fewer employees where there has been no temporary labor camp in the previous twelve months.
-(Only State Plan states may conduct visits on these farms, provided that 100 percent state funds are used, and the State has an accounting system in place to assure that no Section 21(d) or matching funds are expended on these activities.) - 48.
-Will not expend any 21(d) or matching state funds from this agreement to fund the purchase of equipment and/or to support programmatic efforts under the jurisdiction of and/or funded by another Federal agency. - 49.
-Will ensure that any funding provided by another Federal agency related to safety and health training and/or equipment will not undermine 21(d) On-site Consultation activity. - 50.
-States are encouraged to promote safety or health professional certification of their employees by a nationally recognized accrediting organization.
-Cooperative Agreement funds may be used to pay for the costs associated with a professional certification preparation course and the examination, including travel and per diem.
+(Only State Plan states may conduct visits on these farms, provided that 100 percent state funds are used, and the State has an accounting system in place to assure that no Section 21(d) or matching funds are expended on these activities.) - 49.
+Will not expend any 21(d) or matching state funds from this agreement to fund the purchase of equipment and/or to support programmatic efforts under the jurisdiction of and/or funded by another Federal agency. - 50.
+Will ensure that any funding provided by another Federal agency related to safety and health training and/or equipment will not undermine 21(d) On-site Appendix A: Cooperative Agreement